openresty/opm/README.md

 our package publishers.
 This also eliminates the sign-up process for `opm` package authors altogether.

+`opm` has built-in support for the `restydoc` tool, that is, the documentation of the packages installed via `opm` is already indexed by `restydoc` and can be viewed directly on the terminal with the `restydoc` tool.

 `opm` currently only supports pure Lua libraries but we will add support for Lua libraries in pure C or with some C components very soon.
 The vision is to also add support for redistributing 3rd-party NGINX C modules as dynamic